|People Who Have Joined Forces Again Wadizas 'Official Partners'

 Changseong☕: The brands we encounter most often are “underdog” brands.
 They have no capital, no experience, and no systems—they are, quite literally, brands that start from ‘zero’.
 This platform is is the platform that makes their very challenge possibleis Wadiz.

-Although you have run various crowdfunding projects,
+Although you have run various funding projects,

 Sang-hwan 🏃: If I had to pick just one, it would definitely be the AI flying camera ‘HOVERAir X1 Smart’ project.